nanomq/nanomq/docs/en_US/config-description/bridges.md

 - `clean_start`: Specifies the clean start flag for the bridge. **Note**: Some IoT platforms require this to be set to `false`.
 - `username`: Specifies the username for the bridge.
 - `password`: Specifies the password for the bridge.
-- `forwards`: This is an array of topics that need to be forwarded to the remote MQTT server.
+- `forwards`: This is an array of topics that need to be forwarded to the remote MQTT server, including
+  - `topic`
+  - `qos`

 - `ssl`: Contains settings for SSL/TLS security:
   - `key_password`: Specifies the password for the client's private key file, if it's password-protected.